christopher-beckham/barcoding/exp05-dist/README.md

                  1.000    0.000    0.929      1.000    0.963      0.964    1.000     0.929     Anathix
 Weighted Avg.
 0.826    0.001    0.839      0.826    0.819      0.825    0.912     0.743
 ```

+Conclusion
+===

+The accuracy obtained was 82% with an average weighted recall and precision of 84% and 83%, respectively.
+It did not beat
+the accuracy of any of the Naive Bayes classifiers.
+This seems to suggest that taking the mean distribution of a class
+results in too much information loss.

+A future experiment would be to see how well k-nearest-neighbours does on a small subset of the training set (or the entire
+training set itself assuming it's not too slow).